 A: This is another difficult question, and one that lawyers like to argue.
 Mold is generally thought of as being a superficial, fuzzy fungus growing on damp or decaying organic matter.
-Like that fuzzy stuff on old “moldy” bread or on an old orange.
-The artillery fungus does exhibit such growth during part of its life cycle, when living in damp mulch, and therefore is (at least at times) a “mold” during part of its life cycle.
+Like that fuzzy stuff on old "moldy" bread, on an old orange, or an old strawberry.
+The artillery fungus does exhibit such growth during part of its life cycle, when living in damp mulch, and therefore is (at least at times) a "mold" during part of its life cycle.

 Q25: What is a biological definition of a mold?